 To get the most from your consultation with a GP, neurologist, MS nurse or other health professional, it helps to go prepared with questions to ask and an idea of the sort of information you'd like to know.

 It might not be possible for them to provide answers for all of your questions during the appointment, but by being prepared you can cover the most important topics you want to discuss.
-If it doesn’t all get discussed in the meeting, the health professional may be able to contact you later with some further information.
+If it isn't possible to discuss everything in the meeting, the health professional may be able to contact you later with some further information.

 Preparing for your appointments

-- Before your appointment, think about what has happened since your last appointment.
+- Think about what has happened since your last appointment.
 Is there anything you would particularly like to discuss?
 Or receive more information about?

 - Make a list of the questions you want to ask.
 List these in order of importance in case time runs out.